gemerden/anygraph/README.md

 #shortest path but faster
 path = Node.nexts.shortest_path(nodes[0], nodes[-1], get_cost=cost, heuristic=heuristic)
 ```
 With a heuristic function, the A* algorithm is used; without, the method falls back to Dijkstra.
 A lower estimate means that the estimate is always smaller or equal than the real cost.
-In geographic pathfinding the heuristic is often the distance or traveltime to the endpoint without obstructions.
+In geographic pathfinding the heuristic is often the straight line (euclidic) distance or travel-time to the endpoint.

 A more in-depth example can be found in `anygraph\recipes\shortest_path_in_grid.py`